dominodatalab/vault-based-cred-prop/README.md

 ```
-You can change to any of the three users here and restart the program to emulate each users side-car
+You can change to any of the three users(`test-user-1`, `test-user-2` and `test-user-3`) here and restart the program to emulate each users side-car

 ## Remote Installation and Local Testing